Mira Murati

 In 2025, Murati launched Thinking Machines Lab with a founding team that included former OpenAI and other AI-lab researchers and builders.
 The company's public statement says it is building a future where people have access to knowledge and tools that make AI work for their own needs and goals.
 It identifies gaps in public understanding of frontier systems, concentration of training knowledge in top labs, and the difficulty of customizing AI systems.

 Thinking Machines' public safety posture emphasizes preventing misuse while maximizing user freedom, sharing best practices and recipes for safe AI systems, and accelerating external alignment research by sharing code, datasets, and model specifications.
+The company also says real-world testing and post-deployment monitoring are part of how it expects to learn about safety.
 This places the company in a distinct position: it is a frontier AI company, but it presents itself as trying to make frontier practice more legible and customizable rather than only more capable.

 Tinker and Customization

-Thinking Machines' first major public product direction is Tinker, a managed training API for fine-tuning open-weight models.
+Thinking Machines' first major public product direction is Tinker, a managed training API for fine-tuning open-source and open-weight models.
 The Tinker materials describe a system where researchers and developers control data and algorithms while Thinking Machines handles distributed training infrastructure.
-The product uses LoRA, a parameter-efficient fine-tuning method, and supports a range of open-source model families.
+The product uses LoRA, a parameter-efficient fine-tuning method, and supports multiple model families, including dense and mixture-of-experts models.

 Interaction Models